thundertechnologyas/ios-sdk/README.md

 # Locky Swift SDK
-This SDK is not a 100% is a demo SDK written in swift.
-It contain communication over the bluetooth and restful services.
+This SDK contains a demo SDK written in swift.
+It also contains communication over the bluetooth and restful services.

-This SDK has been built to demostrate how to build other SDK's on top of this demostration code.
+This SDK has been built to demostrate how to build other app's on top of this demostration code.
 If you need a sdk for android, have a look at our sdk's named: android-sdk.

 ### import